-Title 5 Sections 51006, 53410, 55002, 55005, 55300-55302, 55600 et seq., 55805.5, 58051(c) – (g), 58051.5, 58055, 58056, 58058(b), and 58100-58110
+Title 5 Sections 51006, 53410, 55002, 55003, 55005, 55300-55302, 55600 et seq., 58051(c) – (g), 58051.5, 58055, 58056, 58058(b), and 58102-58108

+All District instructional service agreements will be in compliance with Education Code and Title 5.
+The District will maintain written agreements with the contractor stating the responsibilities of each party and the district responsibility for the educational program conducted on site.
+It is the responsibility of the governing board, prior to establishing an instructional service agreement to meet a career education need, to conduct a study of the labor market demand, and determine whether or not the results justify the proposed program.

-The agreement/contract shall contain terms and conditions relating to cancellation and termination of the arrangement.
+The agreement/contract shall contain terms and conditions relating to: enrollment period; student enrollment fees; the number of class hours sufficient to meet the stated performance objectives; supervision and evaluation of students; withdrawal of students prior to completion of a course or program; and cancellation and termination of the arrangement.

 Instruction claimed for apportionment under the agreement/contract, shall be under the immediate supervision and control of an employee of the District who has met the minimum qualifications for instruction.